 Substitutions

-- Banana: I used a few fresh Manzano bananas.
-You can use one ripe banana in its place if you don't have access to a really cool farm.
+- Bananas: I used a few fresh Manzano bananas, which are little tiny bananas you see at farmers’ markets and grocery stores.
+You can use one ripe banana in its place.

 - Passion Fruit: Short on passion fruit?
 Add another piece of mango, a few chunks of pineapple, or half of a ripe peach.

-- Key Limes: 5 key limes equals 1 lime.
+- Key Limes: 5 key limes equal 1 lime.

-- Yogurt: You can make dairy-free smoothies with almond milk yogurt, coconut yogurt, goat's milk yogurt, or kefir, which is a drinkable yogurt.
+- Yogurt: You can create dairy-free smoothies using almond milk yogurt, coconut yogurt, goat's milk yogurt, or kefir, which is a drinkable yogurt.
 The choice is yours.
-I like to use Cabot 10% Greek yogurt.
-I used plain yogurt but I'm sure vanilla would be great too.
-There's also ice cream!
+I enjoy using Cabot 10% Greek yogurt.
+I used plain yogurt, but vanilla would also be a great option.
+And there’s ice cream too!

 - Honey: I like to eat a little local honey every day.
-I use Keez Beez local raw honey.
+I use Keez Beez local raw honey or Wedderspoon Manuka Honey.

 - Slice the mango cheeks off the two sides of the pit.